-Our History goes back much further than just 15 years!
+Our History goes back much further than just 17 years!
 In the 1980’s, a choral director named Irene Schmor created the renowned Amadeus Children’s Choir, at a time when there were few high-level children’s choirs in Canada.
 Amadeus launched the careers of numerous professional singers, plus it toured Europe and made recordings.
 When Mrs. Schmor retired her Amadeus Children's Choir, many singers wanted to continue to perform together and in 1998 a new society was formed - AcademyWest Schola Cantorum.
 Susan James, who had been the longtime accompanist for Amadeus, led the choir.
 Susan’s life journey soon took her to England and, in 2000, Fiona Blackburn was hired as Artistic Director of AcademyWest.

 It was not long before Fiona could see that the few boys in AcademyWest would be better served by singing with the British Columbia Boys Choir and, upon a unanimous decision from all involved, the name AcademyWest was officially changed to the British Columbia Girls Choir in 2004.
-BC Girls and BC Boys Choirs are separate organizations, although they have performed and toured together periodically, including an extensive concert tour through China in 2006.
+BC Girls and BC Boys Choirs were separate organizations, although they performed and toured together periodically, including an extensive concert tour through China in 2006.

-Highlights of the past 15 years include: numerous years representing British Columbia at the National Music Festival; three 2010 Winter Olympic appearances; and being awarded the 2008 Elmer Iseler Award for the best performance of a Canadian work at the renowned International Choral Kathaumixw.
+Highlights of the past 17 years include: numerous years representing British Columbia at the National Music Festival; three 2010 Winter Olympic appearances; and being awarded the 2008 Elmer Iseler Award for the best performance of a Canadian work at the renowned International Choral Kathaumixw.
 The girls have made guest appearances with such artists as: the Vancouver Chamber Choir, Elektra Women’s Choir, Chor Leoni Men’s Choir, the Sea to Sky Symphony, opera superstar Ben Heppner and world famous singing groups The Nylons and The Tenors.

 2018 Children's Choir of the World!
 Our most exciting performance to date was on the world stage at the Llangollen International Musical Eisteddfod in Wales – one of the most prestigious global competitions!
 BC Girls Choir and the Hereford Cathedral Girls Choir tied for best children’s choir – bringing home the coveted ‘Children’s Choir of the World’ trophy.